wp-plugins/affiliate/readme.txt

 ### Documentation and Support ###

-- Please refer to the on-screen documentation first and when you still have questions, visit the [Support](http://www.itthinx.com/support/) and [Documentation](http://www.itthinx.com/documentation/affiliate/) pages.
+- Please refer to the on-screen documentation and the [Documentation](http://docs.itthinx.com/document/affiliate/) pages.
 - If you need help or want to ask a question, please leave a comment on the [Affiliate plugin page](http://www.itthinx.com/plugins/affiliate/).

 __Feedback__ is welcome!